City Guide for: Death Valley, United States

 Best Time to Visit

-The best time to visit Panamint Springs and Death Valley is during the cooler months, from late fall to early spring (October to April).
-Temperatures during the summer months (May to September) can be extremely high, often exceeding 120°F (49°C), making outdoor activities dangerous.
-Spring offers the chance to see wildflowers in bloom, while fall provides pleasant temperatures for hiking and exploring.
+The best time to visit Death Valley National Park is during the cooler months, from late fall to early spring (November to March).
+Temperatures during this period are more moderate, making it more comfortable for hiking and outdoor activities.
+Summer months (June to August) are extremely hot, with temperatures often exceeding 120°F (49°C), making outdoor activities dangerous.

 Transportation